Lazy Loading

 }

-Lazy(() => import('./module').then(m => m.Service))Lazy(() => import('./service'))(requires default export of a class)
+Lazy(() => import('./module').then(m => m.Service))Lazy(() => import('./service'))(requires a default-exported class)

 Provider-Based Lazy Service